 The Moore Lab - Synthetic Biology for Natural Products For full details of the group, please visit the official website or follow on twitter. www.simonmoorelab.com https://twitter.com/sjmoore505

 Simon re-joined the School in September 2018 as a Lecturer in Molecular Biology.
-Previously he studied for a PhD in Biochemistry at the University of Kent with Professor Martin Warren (2007-2011).
-There he began his interest in natural products where he studied the missing anaerobic steps of vitamin B12 and coenzyme F430 biosynthesis.
+He previously studied for a PhD in Biochemistry at the University of Kent with Professor Martin Warren.
+A Postdoctoral position followed, with Professor Paul Freemont and Dr Karen Polizzi at Imperial College, London.

 Synthetic Biology for Natural Products

-MSc-R projects available for 2019/20
+MSc-R projects available for 2021

 PhD student and Research Master applications from UK, EU, & Overseas are always considered.
 Various funding sources and scholarships can be explored for PhD studentship applications.
 Please send your CV and summary of your research interests to: email@example.com